Adding a healthy dose of salad greens to your diet is one of the easiest ways to boost your nutritional intake.

 But buying greens can be a hassle.
 The most nutritious varieties are absurdly expensive.
 And even those tend to rot after only a few days in the fridge (although a good herb keeper can make them last longer).

-Growing your own lettuce and salad greens is a great alternative that can save you money and increase the variety of greens available to you.
+Growing your own lettuce plants and salad greens is a great alternative that can save you money and increase the variety of greens available to you.
 And the best part?
 You can grow them at home even if you don’t have a yard or a garden.

-In this article, we’ll show you how to grow lettuce in pots in eight simple steps.
+In this article, we’ll show you how to grow lettuce plants in pots in eight simple steps.
 We’ll also walk you through some common problems that crop up when growing in containers and how to handle them, plus some tips for using greens in the kitchen.

 The Advantages of Growing Lettuce In Containers

-Growing greens and lettuce in containers limits your growing space and harvest size.
+Growing greens and lettuce plants in containers limits your growing space and harvest size.
 But this drawback is usually more than made up for by the many benefits that come with growing these vegetables in pots rather than in the ground.